Feline fatty liver disease at a glance

 - Intensive nutritional support.
 Most frequently, this involves trickle (continual) a calorie-dense, high protein liquefied diet via a nasoesophegal (NE) tube, which will be placed on the day of admission.

-- Anti-nausea (antiemetic) drugs (maropitant citrate) to control vomiting.
+- Anti-nausea (antiemetic) drugs: Metoclopramide, maropitant to control nausea and vomiting.

 - Other supplements may include taurine and vitamin B-12, which can help stimulate the appetite.